Energy-Efficient Proactive Caching with Multipath Routing: Numerical Investigations

-Thus, the answer on how to prioritize expanding of the caching memory first or the link capacity can be categorized into 3 cases: 1) for the optimal and GSAC algorithms, both bandwidth and memory expanding lead to better cache-hit ratio.
-However, raising the link capacity can bring more energy gains, especially when the memory space exceeds 0.5GB on $(P1)$ or 0.75GB on $(P2)$; 2) regarding Greedy Caching, the cache-hit ratio is affected by both bandwidth and memory space.
-Nevertheless, the caching memory plays a dominant factor in energy gains for capacities larger than 0.5Gbps; 3) for the Random Caching, increasing the bandwidth produces obvious benefits.
+Thus, based on the aforementioned analysis the answer on how to prioritize expanding of the caching memory first or the link capacity can be categorized into the following three cases: 1) for the Optimal and GSAC algorithms, both bandwidth and memory expanding lead to better cache-hit ratios.
+However, raising the link capacity can bring more energy gains, especially when the memory space exceeds 0.5 GB on $(P1)$ or 0.75 GB on $(P2)$; 2) regarding Greedy Caching, the cache-hit ratio is affected by both bandwidth and memory space.
+Nonetheless, the caching memory space plays a dominant factor in energy gains for capacities larger than 0.5 Gbps; 3) if the Random Caching is utilized then the best network strategy is to prioritize towards bandwidth increase instead of caching space to increase energy reduction benefits.